 With all of that said, there are plenty of situations in which saving for college within a dedicated college savings account s the right move.
 I have 529 savings accounts for both of my sons, so clearly I don’t think you should always steer clear.

-So now let’s walk through five reasons why using a dedicated college savings account like a 529 plan or Coverdell ESA could be the right move.
+So now let’s walk through five reasons why using a dedicated college savings account like a 529 plan could be the right move.

 1. You have extra money you want to invest

 I’m a big proponent of prioritizing other financial goals ahead of college savings.
 There are just so many different ways to pay for college, while most other goals require you to save or spend money on them now.